 The Precipice of PTSD

-Most people don’t understand PTSD, the change that happens within a soldier that just gets back from war.
-Everyone comes back changed, whether they’d like to admit it or not, some worst than others.
+Everyone comes back changed, whether they admit it or not, some worst than others.

-Not a day has gone by in these past 13 years that I haven’t thought about Iraq and the messed-up things I saw and did there.
-I have only recently started moving on with my life with the intent to show America what it’s like to be on the battle front, fighting for our country and our lives only to come home to a never-ending battle.
+I’ve just recently started moving on with my life with the intent to show civilians what it’s like to be on the battle front, fighting for our country and our lives, only to come home to a never-ending battle.

-This scene from the first chapter of my book Combat Medic takes place at the precipice of my PTSD, the worst moment of my life.
+This scene from my book Combat Medic takes place at the precipice of my PTSD, the worst moment of my life.

 ” Slamming the door, I locked it and rested my head against the wood frame, trying to regain my thoughts.
 You’re home…you’re safe.